gryzli133/RollerShutterSplit/README.md

 - new feature Toggle Button (UP/STOP/DOWN/STOP/UP/...)
   - you can choose UP and DOWN buttons or Toggle button -> or if needed all of them ;-)
   - if you don't need a button then use MP_PIN_NONE instead

+v27.2:
+ - issue with timers longer than 32s is now solved.
+The bilnds can now run up to 255s in each direction.

 To Use the code: